linuxmint/xreader/help/C/xreader.md

 Introduction
 ============

-Atril enables you to view documents of various formats like Portable Document Format (PDF) files and PostScript files.
-Atril follows Freedesktop.org and MATE standards to provide integration with Desktop Environment.
+Xreader enables you to view documents of various formats like Portable Document Format (PDF) files and PostScript files.
+Xreader follows Freedesktop.org and MATE standards to provide integration with Desktop Environment.

 Getting Started
 ===============

-To Start atril
+To Start xreader
 ----------------

-atril starts when you open a document such as a PDF or PostScript file.
+xreader starts when you open a document such as a PDF or PostScript file.

-Alternatively, you can start atril from the command line, with the
+Alternatively, you can start xreader from the command line, with the
-command: `atril`.
+command: `xreader`.

-When You Start atril
+When You Start xreader
 ----------------------

-When you start atril, the following window is displayed.
+When you start xreader, the following window is displayed.

-![ Shows atril main window.
+![ Shows xreader main window.
 Contains titlebar, menubar, toolbar and display area.
 Menubar contains File, Edit, View, Go and Help menus.
-](figures/atril_start_window.png)
+](figures/xreader_start_window.png)

-Atril window contains the following elements:
+Xreader window contains the following elements:

 Menubar
 :   The menus on the menubar contain all of the commands that you need